 The PSAT/NMSQT isn’t all that significant to home schoolers, EXCEPT that it is the only way to qualify for National Merit Scholarships.
 If your student does well enough, like any student, it can provide a huge amount of scholarship money from the PSAT/NMSQT.
 We have known of home schoolers who have done very well on the NMSQT, earning scholarship money to the tune of tens of thousands of dollars!
 So it may be well worth your student’s time and effort to take this test.

 Frankly, our children never took it.
 We just didn’t want to bother with having our children register with the school district and have to go marching down to the examination location (the local high school in most cases) on a Saturday morning for three hours.
 Perhaps we were naïve of the opportunity to get free money.
 But, as we have always said, the parents are responsible for determining the educational opportunities for their children.
 This goes for taking tests as well.
 But you as a parent should know about it so that you can make your own informed decision.

 For those who are interested, now is the time to consider this idea seriously.
 The qualifying age is a bit tricky.
 Usually if you have a high school Junior (that is your child is at the age where he or she would be considered in eleventh grade), then go to your local high school guidance office and register.
 But that actually depends.
-This year's students are qualifying for entry to competitions for scholarships to be awarded in the Fall of 2004.
+This year’s students are qualifying for entry to competitions for scholarships to be awarded in two years.
 The scores from this test will be used to determine semi-finalists who then will need to meet academic and other standards to advance to the finalist level in order to receive scholarships.

 There also may be a local Christian school that can administer the test, so you might want to check around about that.
 If you’re interested, do your homework and contact your local high school guidance office to see what your school requires you to do to register your child(ren) for this exam.